All COVID-19 Training Requirements

 COVID-19 Safe Workplace Training

-15 states currently require employers to provide COVID-19 workplace safety training to employees.
-This article provides the state-specific orders, guidelines, and regulations that mandate COVID-19 employee training.
-The article also summarizes OSHA’s updated COVID-19 workplace guidance and expected Emergency Temporary Standard, which will likely require training nationwide once issued.
+Several states currently require employers to provide COVID-19 workplace safety training to employees.
+This article outlines the state-specific orders, guidelines, and regulations mandating COVID-19 employee training and OSHA’s training recommendation in its revised COVID-19 workplace guidance.

 Even if not required at the federal level, employers should provide all employees with COVID-19 workplace safety training.
 Under the Act’s “General Duty Clause,” employers must provide workers with a safe and healthy workplace.
 Employers can meet this requirement by, in part, training employees on COVID-19 safe work practices.
 Training employees on safe work practices also demonstrates an employer’s commitment to employee safety and minimizes the risk of government enforcement actions, workers’ compensation claims, and employment litigation.

 Several states require employers to provide COVID-19 workplace safety training to employees.
 Those states include California, Michigan, Minnesota, New Mexico, Oregon, and Virginia.
 Many of these states also mandate the specific content that must be included in the employee training.
 As multiple employers have learned the hard way, states issue citations to employers who do not provide fully compliant COVID-19 workplace safety training.